swabhs/blog/_posts/2016-08-20-acl-in-berlin.markdown

 Snuck into this one for the excellent line-up of keynote talks

-### Keynote Talk 3: Katrin Erk
+### Keynote Talk 3: Formal and distributional semantics

+#### Katrin Erk

+The talk was about representation learning for single document understanding.
+Montague meets Markov: first-order logic and Markov logic networks were emphasized.
+Probabilistic inference for undirected graphical models was discussed - network size is the limiting issue.
+The speaker was strongly in favor of this paradigm of representation learning.

+There was also a discussion on textual entailment.
+She encouraged the audience to question if a paraphrase is in the context of the current document or a true paraphrase.
+Rare events and one-shot learning for lexical semantics, with a concern for overfitting, were also discussed.

+I'm a little lost on what the ultimate gist was.
+There was a discussion at length on first-order logic, in the question-answering session.

 ### Keynote Talk 4: Tensor decompositions to learn sentence embeddings

-[Animashree Anandkumar]
+#### Animashree Anandkumar

 Properties which do not hold in two dimensions, hold in three.
 Non-convex optimization.

 ### Keynote Talk 5: Learning representations

-[Hal Daumé III]
+#### Hal Daumé III

 ### CoNLL

 The actual thing I was supposed to attend.

 ### Keynote Talk 6: Disfluency detection by humans

-[Fernanda Ferreira]
+#### Fernanda Ferreira

 Fascinating talk.
 I’m a big sucker for anything involving language and human psychology - so I was on the edge of the seat for this one.
-I even managed to embarrass myself - I went up to the speaker after her talk and started rambling about how this could be an argument in favor of left to right parsers

 ---

 ## Day 5: 11th Aug

 ### Keynote Talk 7: RNNaissance

-[Jürgen Schmidhuber]
+#### Jürgen Schmidhuber

-Grand talk, started with a history of neural nets and the LSTM, cited a lot of previous work and ended with grand promises of artificial intelligence leading to singularity 😃 Interestingly, the name long short-term memory comes from biological short-term memories.
+Grand talk, started with a history of neural nets and the LSTM (he was one of the inventors), cited a lot of previous work.
+The talk ended with grand promises for a future involving artificial intelligence exploring other planets, and even leading to singularity 😃 Interestingly, the name long short-term memory comes from biological short-term memories.

 <!--
 - [Exploring Prediction Uncertainty in Machine Translation Quality Estimation]()